Here’s a thought experiment that’ll blow your mind (premise of which comes from Tony Robbins):

 “Do this, not that.”

 But that’s a temporary solution to a permanent problem.
-Because even with Good tactics, you still might not do well without a robust model in your back pocket.
-But the reason why I’ll save for another time.
-I already want to stab my eyes out.
+Because even with Good tactics, you still might not do well without a robust model in your back pocket because you’d be a indecisive mess.

 So the real answer?
 To avoid tactical-go-round, and, instead, evaluate the model upon which the tactics stick.